Matt Smith

 #The tell

 We didn’t start from his name.
-We started from the DOJ’s public facts — roughly $2.75M staked, ~$1.2M profit, October–December 2025, on markets tied to Google information — and went looking on-chain.
+We started from the DOJ’s public facts: about $2.75M staked, roughly $1.2M profit, traded between October and December 2025 on markets tied to Google data.
+Then we searched the chain for a wallet that fit.

 0xee50a31c3f5a7c77824b12a941a54388a2827ed6